Did you finally get the green light? Before hitting the accelerator make sure to grab a pre-production checklist for your upcoming tasks.

 This is a good time to scour your crew contact list for anyone you've worked with in the past that you'd want to bring on.
 This is why keeping a comprehensive list of all prior crew you've hired is wise.
 You never know who will be available.

-If your project is going to have heavy make-up requirements then thats someone you'd want in during this phase.
+If your project is going to have heavy make-up requirements then that's someone you'd want during this phase.
 But if not, that hire can wait.

 You'll tailor the "who" of this stage to your project.
-But the pro tip for this stage of preproduction to is get the people you need early on board early.
+But the pro tip for this stage of preproduction is to get the people you need early on board early.

 Break Down the Script